COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### First Period: from 11 to 23 of March 2020

 <div style="text-align: justify">
-This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. **Figure 5(A)** looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the *stay at home* message had a different effect in high and low-density local authorities.
+This is the period during which people in the UK were being told to stay at home and avoid all but essential trips. <strong>Figure 5(A)</strong> looks at local authorities with high density (density greater or equal to 1033.0 hab/km²) versus low density (less than 1033.0 hab/km²); the figure indicates that the *stay at home* message had a different effect in high and low-density local authorities.
 Locations with high density tend to have a small degree of mobility but from these,  local authorities with a higher degree of mobility had a higher degree of change (slope).
 For the case of low density areas, we see a milder effect and a wider diversity of degree of mobility; even at the end of the period some locations still have a high degree of mobility despite the significant decreases (slope).
 </div>

 <div style="text-align: justify">
-**Figure 5(B)** looks at the changes in mobility based on the total annual household income in 2018 in each of the local authorities.
+<strong>Figure 5(B)</strong> looks at the changes in mobility based on the total annual household income in 2018 in each of the local authorities.
 The locations were divided into two groups: one with the local authorities with annual household income less than £43,500 (low-income group) and another composed of local authorities with an annual household income greater or equal to £43,500 (high-income group).
 During this first period, we see that both low and high-income groups reduced their mobility and as expected the reduction happened at all levels of mobility from areas with low mobility to areas with high mobility.
 However, it is striking that this figure shows that for consistently low-income local authorities did not reduce their mobility at the same level as similar areas of high income.
 </div>

 <br>